 To self-enroll a smart card certificate for yourself , ensure you are logged in as the correct user and run MMC.exe.
 The MMC console will appear.

-Select "Add Remove Snap" from the File menu.
+Select "Add Remove Snap-in" from the File menu.
 Select Certificates and then "My User account" or "Current User".
 Note this may default for you.

 Click through the first screen to see the list of available templates.